 Children’s Literature

 Hey Friends!
-My name is Maryam, and I am a rising junior majoring in Neuroscience.
+My name is Maryam, and I am a rising senior majoring in Neuroscience.
 I am currently living in the Philadelphia area, but I used to live in both Georgia and Tennessee.
 I am originally from Alexandria, Egypt.
 I have enjoyed living in all these places and I like to bring pieces from each chapter into my life here.
 In my free time, I love crocheting, working out, reading a good book or baking something for my friends and family.
 My music taste ranges from early 2000s hip-hop to 2010s pop and R&B. In Pittsburgh, I love going on walks when the weather is nice and trying out new coffee shops and restaurants.
 Pittsburgh has an amazing and diverse selection of food and cafés to visit.
 I would love to arrange a time and take you to some of my favorites!
 Coming to college and moving to a new place can be difficult.
 But, Pittsburgh is a wonderful place and is incredibly welcoming.
 I am so excited to meet all of you and show you all the things I love to do here!
 See you soon 🙂

 Pronouns: she/her/hers